CMHAAorg/cmhaa-website/site/content/_index.md

 banner_title: Together in the business of workplace mental health.
 banner_image: img/main-hero.jpg
 modules:
+  - type: split_title_content
+    title: Who we are
+    leadtext: We are an alliance of Australian businesses dedicated to providing mentally healthy workplaces for our people.
+We are business-led and expert-guided.
+We share our data, insights and experience.
+Together, we have the power to change people's experience of the workplace for the better.
+    content: ""
   - type: quote
     quote_text: As a community, we know Australian business can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.
     quote_author: Steven Worrall, Chair of CMHAA and Managing Director of Microsoft Australia
+  - type: image
+    image: img/ourleadership.jpg
   - stat_number_1: 3
     stat_number_2: 12.8
     stat_number_3: 70